Last Updated: October 24th, 2022

 You’ll be able to save money and have more time and flexibility to explore the courses that may interest you.

-You also have the benefits of a smaller classroom, more attentive instructor-student experience and access to a variety of services catered to making your transition from high school a seamless and easy one thanks to a variety of services we offer.
+You also have the benefits of a smaller classroom, more attentive instructor-student experience.
+Your transition from high school will be a seamless and easy one thanks to a variety of services we offer.

 At the WLC, you can rely on our free tutoring services to assist you with a variety of subject areas.
 In addition, you will also have access to mental health counselling, student mentorship programs and the ability to connect with students through the AC Student Association.